hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 ##Payment Methods configuration

-To configure your HiPay Fullservice TPP payment methods, you must click on "*Payment Methods*" in Magento configuration section (*System -&gt;
+To configure your HiPay Enterprise TPP payment methods, you must click on "*Payment Methods*" in Magento configuration section (*System -&gt;
 Configuration*).

-Once you are in payment methods list you will find all the HiPay Fullservice installation possibilities.
+Once you are in payment methods list you will find all the HiPay Enterprise installation possibilities.

 ![](images/media/image11.png)

-### HiPay Fullservice Credit Card API
+### HiPay Enterprise Credit Card API
 (only available for credit-card and debit-card payment methods)

-In case of HiPay Fullservice Credit Card API integration (direct API integration), the customer will fill his bank information directly on merchants’ website, the module calls HiPay Fullservice TPP API to validate the transaction and the merchants’ website display the transaction confirmation / refused / pending message.
+In case of HiPay Enterprise Credit Card API integration (direct API integration), the customer will fill his bank information directly on merchants’ website, the module calls HiPay Enterprise TPP API to validate the transaction and the merchants’ website display the transaction confirmation / refused / pending message.